If This Was a Movie: Critical reception

 In late 2011, two publication reviews of "If This Was a Movie" were issued.
 Thompson included it in the Seattle Weeklys "Nice Hits!"—a column that explores the best tracks out of the top 40 songs in a given time.
 He believed that while not "lyrically perfect", the track had the features that made Swift's songs engaging, including for what he considered vulnerable, relatable songwriting and a simple composition.
 Billboards staff stated that it showcased "a more age-appropriate track" from her.

 Over the years, retrospective rankings of Swift's songs have included "If This Was a Movie" within the lower-tier positions.
 Pastes ranking, published in February 2020, listed the track as 115th among her 158 songs—one of its writers Jane Song took issue with the line, "Come back to me like", which she heard as "Come back to me, daylight".
 In her September 2020 ranking of Swift's 161 tracks for NME, Hannah Mylrea placed the song at 150th, writing that "it stutters towards the finish line" and that it was "frustratingly repetitive" overall.
 Rob Sheffield listed the track as 266th in his October 2025 ranking of her 286 songs for Rolling Stone.
 The next month, Nate Jones of Vulture updated his ranking of Swift's 245 tracks, where the song was placed at 170th; he viewed it as "the mirror image" of her track "White Horse" (2008) that, to him, made it "oddly superfluous".

-Carena Liptak of Taste of Country included the song as 16th in her 2023 ranking of all 17 original tracks from Speak Nows deluxe edition, saying that the song, while not among the album's most memorable, displayed "Swift's heartbreak songwriting at its wistful, earworm-y best" and that its emotional impact was skillfully handled.
+Other reviews had positive comments for the song.
+In an initial review of Speak Now, Sam Gnerre of the Los Angeles Daily News wrote that the bonus tracks—including "If This Was a Movie"—were good enough to be within the standard album.
+Benoit and Somville wrote that it was a "five-tiered musical showpiece" and that the composition made the "perfect theme song for a Hollywood-styled sentimental drama".
+In a 2023 ranking of all 17 original tracks from Speak Nows deluxe edition where the song placed sixteenth, Taste of Countrys Carena Liptak said that it, while not among the album's most memorable, displayed "Swift's heartbreak songwriting at its wistful, earworm-y best" and that its emotional impact was skillfully handled.
 She attributed the placement to how other tracks better showcase Swift's "ability to wax poetic on heartbreak and nostalgia".